lisawilliams/lisa/_posts/2026-08-28-group-therapy-peer-group-research.md

 **Are online groups as effective as in-person groups?**

 _The evidence on differences between online and in person groups is mixed and still emerging.
-I summarize a few papers here._
+I summarize a few papers here.
+Links to come, I was typing on an airplane._

 "Effectiveness of online mutual-help group attendance for adults with alcohol use disorders in the pooled, longitudinal US National PAL study cohorts," Zemore, et al., 2025, Journal of Drug & Alcohol Dependence.
 The Recovery Bulletin summarized this study of 1,152 individuals with a diagnosis of alcohol use disorder who attended mutual-help groups.
 The study found that outcomes for attendees of in-person meetings were better at 6 months and 12 month followups.
 Furthermore, the study pointed out that higher levels of engagement and participation in in-person groups, along with the ability to form social connections with other sober people, were likely a factor in the differing outcomes between in-person and online groups.